 Scope of this Sub-category PCR

-The Product Category Rules (PCR) for Asphalt Mixtures establishes the principles, specifications, and requirements to develop facility-specific and industry average EPDs for plant-produced paving asphalt mixtures that are produced in the United States of America (U.S.) and Canada and sold without packaging.
+The Product Category Rules (PCR) for Asphalt Mixtures establishes the principles, specifications, and requirements to develop facility-specific and industry average EPDs for plant-produced paving asphalt mixtures that are produced in the United States of America (U.S.), Canada and Mexico and sold without packaging.
 This PCR is a sub-category to the core PCR, Sustainability in Buildings and Civil Engineering Works – Core Rules for Environmental Product Declarations of Construction Products and Services (ISO 21930).

 This PCR applies to United Nations Standard Products and Services Code (UNSPSC) 30111509: Asphalt Based Concrete.
 For informational purposes, the corresponding MasterFormat numbers and titles that asphalt mixtures are typically used for are provided in Table 1.